 Here are some significant signs of preterm delivery.
 Never pause to seek medical care if any of the following symptoms appear before the 37th week of pregnancy:

-- Feeling more than four contractions per hour can be an indication of preterm labor.
-If you are feeling contractions it is quite possible to be Braxton hicks contraction or you can mistake preterm birth contraction as Braxton hicks contractions.
+Feeling more than four contractions per hour can be an indication of preterm labor.
+If you are feeling contractions, it is quite possible to be Braxton hicks contraction, or you can mistake preterm birth contraction as Braxton hicks contractions.
 Either way, it is better to confirm it with your doctor

 What Are The Risk Factors For A Premature Delivery?

-More often, a particular reason for the premature delivery is hard to trace.
-Only 50% of the preterm deliveries are accountable with known risk factors.
+More often, a particular reason for premature delivery is hard to trace.
+Only 50% of the preterm deliveries are accountable for known risk factors.
 Obviously, without knowing the proper causes, prevention of all preterm deliveries is difficult.
 Nevertheless, there are various factors, which may build the danger of preterm delivery.
 If some of the following factors are applicable to you, you will be more prone to premature delivery.

-- Previous preterm delivery, especially spontaneous one, increases the risk of preterm delivery in following pregnancies
+Previous preterm delivery, especially spontaneous one, increases the risk of preterm delivery in following pregnancies

-- Mother’s conditions like preeclampsia, cervical insufficiency, issues with the placenta, gestational diabetes, vaginal bleeding during more than one trimester of pregnancy, uterine or vaginal infection, untreated or ignored urinary tract infection, gum infections, etc. increases the risk of preterm delivery
+Mother’s conditions like preeclampsia, cervical insufficiency, issues with the placenta, gestational diabetes, vaginal bleeding during more than one trimester of pregnancy, uterine or vaginal infection, untreated or ignored urinary tract infection, gum infections, etc. increases the risk of preterm delivery

-Uterine abnormalities like a bicornuate uterus, a unicornuate, a didelphicuterus, etc. can increase the risk of premature delivery
+Uterine abnormalities like a bicornuate uterus, a unicornuate, a didelphic uterus, etc. can increase the risk of premature delivery

 If the mother has a history of cervical surgery, which results in removing a significant portion of the cervix, it increases the risk of preterm delivery due to cervix insufficiency

-- Usage of alcohol and the habit of smoking in the course of pregnancy increases the risk of preterm delivery
+Usage of alcohol and the habit of smoking in the course of pregnancy increases the risk of preterm delivery

-- If, for some reason, the expecting mother gets no prenatal care or late prenatal care, it increases her risk of preterm delivery
+If for some reason, the expecting mother gets no prenatal care or late prenatal care, it increases her risk of preterm delivery

-- Multiple pregnancies mostly end with premature delivery
+Multiple pregnancies mostly end with premature delivery

-- Chronic stress releases a hormone, which triggers uterine contraction, and hence domestic abuse (even without physical trauma), or death of the loved ones, can result in preterm delivery if the mind of the mother is badly affected
+Chronic stress releases a hormone, which triggers uterine contraction, and hence domestic abuse (even without physical trauma), or death of the loved ones, can result in preterm delivery if the mind of the mother is badly affected

-- If the expecting mother was underweight while getting pregnant or if she doesn’t gain enough weight during the pregnancy due to poor nutrition, it increases the risk of experiencing premature delivery
+If the expecting mother was underweight while getting pregnant or if she doesn’t gain enough weight during the pregnancy due to poor nutrition, it increases the risk of experiencing premature delivery

-- Obesity of mother increases her chances of premature delivery
+Obesity of mother increases her chances of premature delivery

-- Less spaced pregnancies (getting pregnant before the sixth month of a previous delivery) poses increased chances of preterm delivery
+Less spaced pregnancies (getting pregnant before the sixth month of a previous delivery) poses increased chances of preterm delivery

-- Getting pregnant as early as before 17 years or as late as after 35 years increases the risk of preterm delivery
+Getting pregnant as early as before 17 years or as late as after 35 years increases the risk of preterm delivery

 Even though you possess risk factors of premature delivery, you necessarily don’t have to undergo one.
 With good pregnancy care and correct medical care, you can still bring your chance down.